F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - You must have an existing BIG-IP device with a management IP address.

 - You must have an existing **admin** user.
 If you are using 13.1.x, the BIG-IP contains an admin user by default (admin:admin), if you are using 14.x, reset the admin password before installing Declarative Onboarding.
+See |14| for information about secure passwords in BIG-IP 14.0 and later.

 - The BIG-IP must be running version 13.1.0 or later.